kallebelins/mvp24hours-netcore/docs/en-us/database/nosql.md

 ```

-#### Usage Example
+#### Example of use
-You can use Redis to record simple values or complex objects, like this:
+You can use Redis to register simple value or complex objects, like this:

 ```csharp
 // get cache